Warwick Davis - President

 My role within the committee is organising events and socials for our youth members.

-I am really pleased to be part of the LPUK Committee and look forward to all the great things we have planned for 2016.
+I am really pleased to be part of the LPUK Committee and look forward to all the great things we have planned for the future.

 My name is Paul Hinton and I was born with the condition Achondroplasia to Average Height parents.